1259iknowthat/1259iknowthat.github.io/content/posts/htb_ca_2024/index.en.md

 ## Preface

 Hi guys, it's me again.
-It's been a while since I wrote writeups.
+It's been a while since I've written writeups.
 University's projects, CTF events, ..., I'm currently up to my neck right now. ~~But the most important thing is that I'm lazy.~~ Anyway, I have participated in Hack The Box Cyber Apocalypse: Hacker Royale this weekend with WannaW1n.
 It's a big event in March 2024 and a fun event to begin as a beginner.
 Because ~~I'm lazy~~ I don't have much time so I will write about 4 last challenges of Forensics.
 Here we go...

 {{< image src="images/writeups/htb_ca_2024/foren.png" caption="Figure" >}}